Grease trap: Types

 Passive grease traps and passive grease interceptors must be emptied and cleaned when 25% full.
 As the passive devices fill with fats, oils, and grease, they become less productive for grease recovery.
-A full grease trap does not stop any FOG from entering the sanitary sewer system.
+A full grease trap no longer prevents FOG from entering the sanitary sewer system.
 The emptied contents or "brown grease" is considered hazardous waste in many jurisdictions.

-A third system type, Hydromechanical Grease Interceptors (HGIs), has become more popular in recent years as restaurants open in more nontraditional sites.
+A third system type, hydromechanical grease interceptors (HGIs), has become more popular in recent years as restaurants open in more nontraditional sites.
 Often, these sites don't have space for a large concrete grease interceptor.
-HGIs take up less space and hold more grease as a percent of their liquid capacity — often between 70-85% of their liquid capacity or even higher as in the case of some Trapzilla models.
-These interceptors are 3rd party certified to meet efficiency standards.
+HGIs take up less space and hold more grease as a percent of their liquid capacity — often between 70 and 85% of their liquid capacity or even higher as in the case of some "Trapzilla" models.
+These interceptors are 3rd-party certified to meet efficiency standards.
 Most are made out of durable plastic or fiberglass, lasting much longer than concrete gravity grease interceptors.
 They are usually lightweight and easy to install without heavy equipment.
 Most manufacturers test beyond the minimum standard to demonstrate the full capacity of the unit.

-Finally, Automatic Grease Removal Devices or recovery units offer an alternative to hydromechanical grease interceptors in kitchens.
-While their tanks passively intercept grease, they have an automatic, motorized mechanism for removing the grease from the tank and isolating it in a container.
+Finally, automatic grease removal devices or recovery units offer an alternative to hydromechanical grease interceptors in kitchens.
+While their tanks passively intercept grease, they are equipped with an automatic, motorized mechanism that removes grease from the tank and collects it in a separate container.
 These interceptors must meet the same efficiency standards as a passive HGI, but must also meet an additional standard that proves they are capable of skimming the grease effectively.

 They are often designed to be installed unobtrusively in a commercial kitchen, in a corner, or under a sink.
 The upfront cost of these units can be higher, but kitchen staff can handle the minimal maintenance required, avoiding pumping fees.
 The compact design of these units allows them to fit in tight spaces, and simplifies installation.